Skip to Main Content

 of consumers want companies to make first-contact resolution a top priority. - TTEC

-There are four main functions that Google CCAI offers to contact and call center organizations looking to meet — and exceed — customer expectations:
+There are four main functions that Google CCAI offers to contact and call center organizations looking to meet — and exceed — customer expectations.

 With Google CCAI, you can have your software work for you, instead of simply with you.
 You can help customers help themselves even faster by setting up a virtual agent on the front end of your self-service program.
 This can help you with simple tasks that you don’t want to pull your human agents away from, like resetting passwords and providing hours of operation.
 The virtual agent will complete a speech-to-text conversion after it receives the caller’s answer for what they need to do, look up relevant information, and then, if needed, correctly route the caller to the right agent who can help them with their task.

-Meeting your customer where they currently are — and in the channel they want to communicate through — is key.
+Meeting your customers where they currently are — and in the channel they want to communicate through — is key.
 Enabling your front-end virtual agent to help customers, whether they come in via phone call or online chat, is easy with CCAI.

 69%